NekoNoka/Neko-OWOP-Scripts/README.md

 * You can install Tamper Monkey https://www.tampermonkey.net/
 * Then go to https://greasyfork.org/en/scripts/445667-neko-s-scripts and click install.

+# Browser Support
+These are browsers that I'm specifically supporting, any browser not listed is not guranteed to work.

+* Chrome
+* Firefox
+* Edge

 # Support Drop

 This script no longer works with OPM 2, you may request for features to be added to this script which is in OPM 2.